To All the Boys I've Loved Before (film): Reception

+Reviewers frequently highlighted Lana Condor's performance as warm, charismatic, and emotionally grounded.
 Linda Holmes for NPR writes, "The film is precisely what it should be: pleasing and clever, comforting and fun and romantic.
 Just right for your Friday night, your Saturday afternoon, and many lazy layabout days to come."
+The film's approachable dialogue and the stars' natural chemistry were cited by several reviews as the main factors contributing to its positive response by both youth and adult audiences.
+Others pointed out that the movie felt more genuine than other teen romance movies because it concentrated on ordinary situations rather than dramatic exaggeration.

 Alexis Gunderson for Paste Magazine writes, "To All the Boys I've Loved Before, the teen scene's newest runaway hit, is a flat-out excellent film.
 It is not excellent "for a teen flick."
 It is not excellent "for a romantic comedy."
 It is excellent for a film."

 Rachel Syme for The New Republic praises, "As people re-watch the film in coming months, however, I hope that Lara Jean's name will start trending as much as Peter Kavinsky's has.
 Centineo performs a type of compassionate male energy that is in short supply in movies at the moment, but Lana Condor is undeniably TATBILB's star.
 When the film opens, she is daydreaming, picturing herself in a crimson gown on a heath, as the wind blows across her face.
 In those moments, before the film snaps back into suburbia, Condor is fully convincing as the heroine of a serious period piece.
 Now, that is all I want to see."

 The film has been criticized for the casting of white male actors in the roles of four of the five love interests for Lara Jean.
 Speaking with IndieWire, author Jenny Han stated, "I understand the frustration and I share that frustration of wanting to see more Asian-American men in media."
 Han added, "For [To All the Boys I've Loved Before], all I can say is this is the story that I wrote."

 A scene in the film featured Kitty offering Peter a bottle of Yakult led to a spike in sales for the drink in parts of the world.